 USMLE costs were estimated at the time the costs were determined.
 Changes in curriculum can alter the academic year in which a student will incur these costs.

 Registered students are required to carry medical insurance.
-This can be purchased through the university for $3,643 for first-year students, or $3,336 for second- through fourth-year students for 2019-2020.
+This can be purchased through the University (SHIP) for $3,706 for first-year students, or $3,393 for second- through fourth-year students for 2020-2021.
 These amounts will be included in the total cost of attendance in addition to the above outlined costs.
-Students have the option to purchase medical insurance on their own as long as it meets university requirements.
+Students have the option to purchase medical insurance on their own as long as it meets University requirements.